 If a live wire lies on the ground, the electricity will fan out from the point of contact.
 This causes a rippling effect that can be likened to dropping a pebble into calm water.
 In a pool of water, the wave created at the point of contact gets smaller as it rings out.
-Similarly, in this pool of electricity, the energy is at full system FOR EMERGENCY PERSONNEL ELECTRIC voltage at the point of ground contact, but as you move away from the contact point, the voltage drops progressively.
-This effect is known as ground gradient and a knowledge of how it operates may someday save your life.
+Similarly, in this pool of electricity, the energy is at full system voltage at the point where it contacts the ground, but as you move away from the contact point, the voltage drops progressively.
+This effect is known as ground gradient and a knowledge of how it operates could save your life someday.

-Walking through a ground gradient area is extremely dangerous because of the difference in electrical potential between the person's feet and the ground.
-This also applies to first respondents dragging hose lines, carrying ladders or other objects in an area where downed wires are present and can result in injury or death.
+Walking through a ground gradient area is extremely dangerous because of the difference in electrical potential between the person's feet touching the ground.
+This also applies to first respondents dragging hose lines, carrying ladders or other objects in an area where downed wires are present and can result in serious injury or death.

-When raising ladders, great care must be taken to avoid electrical contact hazards.
-Possible contact with live electrical wires or apparatus exists either by the ladder or those climbing it.
-Before placing a ladder, make sure the required limits of approach can be maintained at all times-raising the ladder, using it and lowering it.
+When raising ladders, be very careful to avoid electrical contact hazards.
+Possible contact with live electrical wires or equipment could occur either by the ladder or by the person climbing it.
+Before placing a ladder, make sure the required limits of approach can be maintained at all times (i.e. when raising the ladder, using it and lowering it).
 In some cases, the ladder may come to rest and maintain safe limits, yet encroach upon safe limits while raising it.
 Alternate methods for raising and lowering ladders may be required.
 Always maintain required limits of approach.